terakeet/tk-normalizer/README.md

 6. After creating the release you should see a workflow get triggered, this will deploy the updated version to pypi
 7. If you want to see check the pypi package page after the workflow completes running

+> NOTE: DO NOT change the name of the workflow file.
+If you do the deployment will not work unless we update the configuration in PYPI under trusted publishers

 If you have questions or concerns reach out.

 ## License